Missing toddler's mother and grandmother are in same jail

 Boswell was returned to the Sullivan County jail on Monday evening and arraigned on Tuesday on a theft charge, news outlets reported.
 The judge set her bond at $5,000 in the case, but Sullivan County Sheriff's Capt.
 Andy Seabolt said she will remain incarcerated because a bondsman revoked her bond in another, unrelated case.

-Megan Boswell joined her mother at the jail Tuesday night, and her bond was set at $25,000, the sheriff's office said.
+Megan Boswell was put in the same Tennessee jail Tuesday night, and her bond was set at $25,000, the sheriff's office said.

 The Tennessee Bureau of Investigation, meanwhile, said there are so many unanswered questions that it decided to post a video addressing what they don't know.